| Knowing What to Do Immediately Following A

 a lot of your anxiety, as it lets you clearly know what direction

+to take next.
+Send thank-you notes.
 As was mentioned earlier, very few people send thank-you notes

 to the interviewer after an interview.
 Following this incredibly